ngaskill/liferay-docs/develop/reference/articles/07-screenlets-in-liferay-screens-for-android/10-image-gallery-screenlet-for-android.markdown

 ## Offline [](id=offline)

-This Screenlet supports offline mode so it can function without a network connection.
+This Screenlet supports offline mode so it can function without a network connection when loading or uploading images (deleting images while offline is unsupported).
 For more information on how offline mode works, see the [tutorial its architecture](/develop/tutorials/-/knowledge_base/7-0/architecture-of-offline-mode-in-liferay-screens).
 This Screenlet supports the `REMOTE_ONLY`, `CACHE_ONLY`, `REMOTE_FIRST`, and
 `CACHE_FIRST` offline mode policies.